 Maternal and infant mortality

 According to Dr. Hashina Begum, Deputy Representative, UNFPA Tanzania: "In Tanzania, more than 8,500 women die every year due to complications during pregnancy and childbirth.
 Nearly 40,000 babies die during the first 28 days of their life.
 Almost 100,000 children die before reaching their fifth birthday.
 Nearly 50,000 babies are stillborn, almost half of them dying during delivery.
-Most of these lives could be saved if trained midwives were available before, during and after childbirth.”
+Most of these lives could be saved if trained midwives were available before, during and after child birth.”

 Strengthening the capacity of midwives